 This scheme is considered to be a multi-employer scheme as described in Section 28 of FRS 102.
 This means it is not possible to attribute the Scheme's assets and liabilities to specific employers, and this means that contribution are accounted for as if the Scheme were a defined contribution scheme.
-There were pension costs charged to the Statement of Financial Activities in the year of £883,255 (2018: £882,049) which were contributions payable towards benefits and expenses accrued in that year, plus the figures highlighted in the table on page 47 as being recognised in the Statement of Financial Activities (an overall credit of £1,201,000), giving a total credit of £317,745 for 2019 (2018: charge of £863,049).
+There were pension costs charged to the Statement of Financial Activities in the year of £935,380 (2019: £883,255) which were contributions payable towards benefits and expenses accrued in that year, plus the figures highlighted in the table on page 47 as being recognised in the Statement of Financial Activities (an overall £31,000 charge), giving a total charge of £966,380 for 2020 (2019: credit of £317,745).